neondatabase/website/content/docs/manage/endpoints.md

 [Neon Pro Plan](/docs/introduction/pro-plan) users can change compute size settings when [editing a compute endpoint](#edit-a-compute-endpoint).

 _Compute size_ is the number of Compute Units (CUs) assigned to a Neon compute endpoint.
 The number of CUs determines the processing capacity of the compute endpoint.
 One CU has 1 vCPU and 4 GB of RAM, 2 CUs have 2 vCPUs and 8 GB of RAM, and so on.
-The amount of RAM in GB is always 4 times the number of CUs, as shown in the table below.
+The amount of RAM in GB is always 4 times the vCPUs, as shown in the table below.
 Currently, a Neon compute can have anywhere from 1/4 (.25) to 7 CUs.

 | Compute size  | vCPU | RAM    |
 |:--------------|:-----|:-------|